 - New York

-MEMBERSHIPS: The Association of the Bar of the City of New York (Member, Committee on Retention and Recruitment of Lawyers, 2016-present); Association of Black Women Attorneys (“ABWA”) (Co-Chair, Judicial and Legislative Committee, 2016-2017); Practicing Attorneys for Law Students (“PALS”) (Member, 2016-present); Advancement Initiative (Leadership Board, 2018-present)
+MEMBERSHIPS: The Association of the Bar of the City of New York (Member, 2019 Associate Leadership Institute; Member, Committee on Retention and Recruitment of Lawyers, 2016-present; Member, Professional Discipline Committee, 2017-present); Association of Black Women Attorneys (“ABWA”) (Co-Chair, Judicial and Legislative Committee, 2016-2017, Member 2014-present); National Bar Association (Member, 2012-present); Practicing Attorneys for Law Students (“PALS”) (Member, 2011-present); The Advancement Initiative (Leadership Board, 2018-present)

 - Stephen P. Younger, Cassye M. Cole & Jordan M. Engelhardt, New York Commercial Division Practice Guide, Chapter III Rules of the Commercial Division, BNA, Litigation Practice Portfolio Series, Nov.
 20, 2017.